Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: System without cellular growth

-we show that the positive classical solutions to (\ref{44}) exist globally and are uniformly bounded as follows. \begin{theorem} Let $\Omega\subset \mathbb R^2$ be a smooth and bounded domain.
+we show that the positive classical solutions to (\ref{44}) exist globally and are uniformly bounded in time as follows. \begin{theorem} Let $\Omega\subset \mathbb R^2$ be a smooth and bounded domain.
 Assume that the initial data $(u_0, v_0, w_0)\in W^{1,p}\times W^{1,p} \times C(\bar \Omega)$ for some $p>2$, and $u_0,v_0>0$ and $w_0\geq0$, $\not \equiv 0$ in $\Omega$.
-Under condition (\ref{413}), system (\ref{44}) admits a unique classical global solution $(u(x,t), v(x,t), w(x,t))$ for all $(x,t)\in\Omega \times (0,\infty)$; moreover, $(u(x,t), v(x,t), w(x,t))$ is nonnegative in $\Omega \times (0,\infty)$ and $\Vert(u,v,w) \Vert_{L^\infty(\Omega)}$ is uniformly bounded for all $t\in (0,\infty)$. \end{theorem} In Figure 2, we plot the numerical simulations to illustrate the evolution of spatially--inhomogeneous time periodic patterns of (\ref{11}).
-The numerics there indicate the lack of a stable global attractor to the full system (\ref{11}), at least for the parameter set we choose.
+Under condition (\ref{413}), system (\ref{44}) admits a unique classical global solution $(u(x,t), v(x,t), w(x,t))$ for all $(x,t)\in\Omega \times (0,\infty)$; moreover, $(u(x,t), v(x,t), w(x,t))$ is nonnegative in $\Omega \times (0,\infty)$ and $\Vert(u,v,w) \Vert_{L^\infty(\Omega)}$ is uniformly bounded for all $t\in (0,\infty)$. \end{theorem} In Figure \ref{figure2}, we plot the numerical simulations to illustrate the evolution of spatially--inhomogeneous time--periodic patterns of (\ref{21}).
+The numerics there indicate the lack of a stable global attractor to the full system (\ref{21}), at least for the parameter set we choose.
 Therefore, we are motivated to investigate large--time behavior of positive solutions to (\ref{44}) by establishing the existence time--monotone Lyapunov functional.
 We show that the classical solutions to (\ref{44}) converge to its stationary states as time goes to infinity.
 See Theorem \ref{theorem46}.
-For example, the first subgraph in Figure 4 plots the spatial--temporal dynamics of (\ref{44}) over $(0,6)$, where the interior spike is an attractor of the system.
+For example, the first subgraph in Figure \ref{figure4} plots the spatial--temporal dynamics of (\ref{44}) over $\Omega=(0,6)$, where the interior spike is an attractor of the system.

 We now pass to present our proof of Theorem \ref{theorem42}.
-Our main vehicle is the $L^2$--estimates proven in Lemma \ref{lemma45} and the application of standard Moser--Alikakos iteration \cite{A}.
+Our main vehicle is the $L^2$--estimates proved in Lemma \ref{lemma45} and the application of standard Moser--Alikakos iteration \cite{A0}.
 To derive the $L^2$ estimates, we shall estimate energy--type functionals $\Vert u\ln u\Vert_{L^1}$ and $\Vert v\ln v\Vert_{L^1}$ via a special version of the Moser--Trudinger inequality.
-It is necessary to remark that the crucial use of the embedding inequalities only applies when $N\leq2$. \begin{lemma} \cite{CY,NSY} Let $\Omega\subset \mathbb R^2$ be a smooth and bounded domain, then there exists a positive constant $C>0$ dependent on $\Omega$ such that for all $\phi\in H^1(\Omega)$
+It is necessary to remark that the crucial use of the embedding inequalities only applies when $N\leq2$.
+The following result is well known (e.g. \cite{CY}). \begin{lemma} Let $\Omega\subset \mathbb R^2$ be a smooth and bounded domain, then there exists a positive constant $C>0$ dependent on $\Omega$ such that for all $\phi\in H^1(\Omega)$